 Who are the vaccine frontrunners and how promising are their developed prototypes – that’s what we’re going to discover

 Citizens of the whole world have held their breath waiting for the COVID-19 vaccine.
 A few globally recognized companies have committed to providing a panacea to the global madness caused by this vicious new virus.
 They are heavily subsidized by governments and private entities alike since everyone wants the pandemic to end.
 There are currently 236 vaccines in development with 40 of them being in some phase of the clinical testing already.
+So, let’s take a look at what COVID-19 vaccines are currently available.

 This American biotechnology company based in Cambridge develops vaccines based exclusively on messenger RNA (mRNA).
 It’s been working on the COVID-19 vaccine in cooperation with the National Institute of Allergy and Infectious Diseases (NIAID) since January.
 In March the scientists started human testing.
 The company got encouraged when, in summer, their prototype showed its efficiency on monkeys.